samthebest/ubercp/README.md

 Uber CP copies files in parallel using Spark, can concatenate files, split files and can convert formats.

-For more info build, then run ./bin/help.sh
+For more info build, then run `./bin/help.sh`.

 ## To build

 `./bin/build.sh`

 ## To run tests

+This will also build.

+`sbt it:test`